This simple three-step guide will show you how to fit plaster coving and achieve a professional finish.

-Pro Tip: Have a few wet rags handy, the last thing you want to do is be struggling up ladders, and only having one cloth which is already covered in adhesive.
+Pro Tip: Have a few wet rags handy.
+The last thing you want is struggling up ladders with only one cloth covered in adhesive.

-To make sure it doesn’t move before it’s fully set, hammer nails in just underneath the coving to support the weight of the coving.
+To make sure the coving doesn’t move before it’s fully set, hammer nails just underneath the coving to support its weight.

-If this isn’t ideal, for example, you don’t want to ruin the paint or wallpaper underneath, you can hammer nails through the coving to support it whilst it dries.
+Pro Tip: If you don’t want to ruin the paint or wallpaper underneath, hammer nails through the coving itself.
 Don’t hammer all the way through, as this will make removing the nails more difficult.
-When it comes to removing the nails you can fill the holes as needed.
+After the nails are removed, you can fill in the holes as needed.

-Now you have one corner piece in place you will fit the second piece to complete the corner by repeating step 2.
+Now you have one corner piece in place, fit the second piece by repeating steps 2 and 3.

-Once this is done, work your way around your room fitting one piece at a time and securing it with nails to allow the adhesive to dry.
+Once this is done, work around your room, fitting one piece at a time and securing it with nails to allow the adhesive to dry.